vuets/vuets/README.md

 Unlike other integrations, this does not rely on annotations/decorators (runtime introspection overhead) but instead encourages keeping it simple and light like writing components in es6/es2015 (WYSIWYG).

-For simple components, one can simple take advantage of this [typescript 2.0 feature](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#specifying-the-type-of-this-for-functions) where you can specify the type of ```this``` for functions.
+For simple components, one can simply take advantage of this [typescript 2.0 feature](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#specifying-the-type-of-this-for-functions) where you can specify the type of ```this``` for functions.

 ```ts
 interface MyModel {